MelvinVermeer/auction-service/README.md

 Deployment to the `dev` stage happens automatically on every push to the `main` branch.

-For production deployments you need te create a GitHub release, pointing to the commit/branch that you want to deploy.
+For deployments to `prod` you need te create a GitHub release, pointing to the commit/branch that you want to deploy.
 After creating a release, the deployment is started automatically.

+## Front end

+A front end application for this back end is being developed in: https://github.com/MelvinVermeer/auction-frontend.